FlyInkTV/FlyInkStream-Engine/README.md

 ### Route absolute timestamps

 Some streaming protocols allow to route absolute timestamps, associated with each frame, that are useful for synchronizing several video or data streams together.
-In particular, _MediaMTX_ supports receiving absolute timestamps with the following protocols and devices:
+In particular, _flyinkstream_ supports receiving absolute timestamps with the following protocols and devices:

 * HLS (through the `EXT-X-PROGRAM-DATE-TIME` tag in playlists)
 * RTSP (through RTCP reports, when `useAbsoluteTimestamp` is `true` in settings)